 OPEN MAY 1, 2022 – MAY 31, 2022

 Award: $1,000 USD.

-The SLF $1000 Older Writers Grant is awarded annually, since 2004, to a writer who is fifty years of age or older at the time of grant application, and is intended to assist such writers who are just starting to work at a professional level.
-We are currently offering a $1000 grant annually, to be used as each writer determines will best assist his or her work.
+Since 2004, the Older Writers Grant has been awarded annually to writers who are at least fifty years of age at the time of application to assist such writers who are just starting to work at a professional level.
+These funds may be used as each writer determines will best assist their work.

 This grant, as with all SLF grants, is intended to help writers working with speculative literature.
 Speculative literature spans the breadth of fantastic writing, encompassing literature ranging from hard science fiction to epic fantasy, including ghost stories, horror, folk and fairy tales, slipstream, magical realism, and more.
 Any piece of literature containing a fabulist or speculative element would fall under our aegis.